melanchthon19/chardistance/README.md

 | Ortographic | 95,04 | 68,98 | 92,67 |
 | Phonemic | 92,67 | 76,11 | 88,39 |

-Considering the ortographic comparison, Spanish and Catalan are closer to each other than they are to French, which is equally away by roughly 25 characters.
-The difference between Spanish-Catalan and Spanish-French comparison is of 26 changes, and the difference between both distances is of 21.
+Considering the **ortographic** comparison, Spanish and Catalan are closer to each other (score of almost 69) than they are to French, which is equally away by roughly 25 characters (score higher than 92).
+The difference between Spanish-Catalan and Spanish-French comparison is a score of 26 (that is to say, you will make 26 more changes to get from Spanish to French than when going from Spanish to Catalan).
+The difference between both distances is of 21, which means that French is ortografically further away from both languages.

-According to the phonemic comparison, Spanish is still closer to Catalan than it is to French by 16 changes.
+According to the **phonemic** comparison, Spanish is still closer to Catalan (score of 76) than it is to French (score of 92) by 16 changes.
 However, Spanish and Catalan are not equally away from French as the ortographic comparison showed.
-The difference between the Spanish-Catalan and Spanish-French comparison is of 15 changes, and the difference between both distances is of 8 characters.
+The phonemic difference between the Spanish-Catalan and Spanish-French comparison is of 15 changes (and not 26 as it was with the ortographic comparison), and the difference between both distances is of 8 characters (and not 21).

-These results suggests that for a Spanish speaker, Catalan is closer both ortographically as well as phonemically.
-Nonetheless, given that ortographic and phonemic distances are not of the same scale, the overall reduction of phonemic distances indicates that languages are evenly away from each other with regards to speech: ortographically the distance is of 26, whereas phonemically the distance is of 8, which is closer to 0.
+These results suggest that for a Spanish speaker, Catalan is closer both ortographically as well as phonemically.
+Nonetheless, given that ortographic and phonemic distances are not of the same scale, the overall reduction of phonemic distances indicates that languages are evenly away from each other with regards to speech: ortographically the distance is of 21, whereas phonemically the distance is of 8, which is closer to 0.
+Being closer in phonemic space is not synonym of easier hearing comprehension, but just equal comprehension distance.

 # Conclusions
 Reading Catalan for a Spanish speaker will be easier to understand than listening, and understanding Catalan overall will be easier than French.
+However, the distance notoriously shrinks when moving to phonemic space.
 With regards to Catalan, even though it is phisically closer to French, their phonemic distance is almost as that of Spanish and French.

-Last, but not least, I would recommend watching a French movie at *la Filmoteca de Catalunya* subtitled in Catalan.
+> Last, but not least, I would recommend watching a French movie at *la Filmoteca de Catalunya* subtitled in Catalan.

 # Future work
   * Use a bigger parallel corpora.